 But why is being grateful really so important for a happy life?
 Keep reading for 5 benefits of being grateful.

-Counting your blessings, rather than just thinking positive helps people to get through times of hardship.
-Life isn’t plain sailing, we know that, and whether you lose a loved one, your job, or you’re in an accident, those who can still find things to be grateful for are more likely to fare life’s storms better.
-Being grateful has also been found to boost productivity, which may also help you get through the demanding periods of life with more ease.
+Counting your blessings, rather than just thinking positively helps people to get through times of hardship.
+Life isn’t plain sailing, but being grateful has been found to boost productivity, which may help you get through the demanding periods of life with more ease.

 When we feel good, we tend to want to do more things that make us feel good.
 That’s why one study found that people who count their blessings by keeping a gratitude journal exercised 40 minutes more per week than the control group.